Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

-Strong magnetic field enhances the negative compressibility near integer filling factors were the concenration of electrons or holes at the topmost Landau level is very small~\cite{Krav,Eisen}.
+Strong magnetic field enhances the negative compressibility near integer filling factors where the concentration of electrons or holes at the topmost Landau level is very small~\cite{Krav,Eisen}.
 This effect was studied theoretically in GaAs~\cite{Singapore,Skinner2013} and graphene~\cite{Manchester}.
-20\% increase of capacitance above geometrical in strong magnetic field was observed in graphene~\cite{Manchester}.

-It was also predicted that a 3D array of epitaxially connected nanocrystals gated by a penetrating inside the array ionic liquid counterions may abruptly get a finite charge at some critical gate voltage~\cite{Cooper}.
-At this critical gate voltage the differential capacitance of the array is infinite.
+Capacitance $20\%$ larger than geometrical was observed in graphene in strong magnetic field~\cite{Manchester}.
+On the other hand, a strong disorder destroys Wigner crystal correlations at small electron densities and makes the compressibility positive~\cite{Eisen,Skinner2013}.